 - How do we calculate a sample size?

-Based on the article of Phung and colleagues on risk factors for low birth weight, we will go through several steps of the statistical process.
+Based on the article of Phung et al. (2002) on risk factors for low birth weight, we will go through several steps of the statistical process.
 Starting with descriptive statistics, refreshing the theory of univariate tests and confidence intervals, we will end up making and interpreting several regressions models: linear, logistic and Cox regression for survival.

 Emphasis will not be on formulas and mathematics, but on understanding the logic behind the statistical tools.
 Depending on the interest of the participants, more time can be spend on elementary or advanced statistics.